kod02/kubernetes-intel-azure-high-availability-training/README.md

 >Your cluster can pull images from loandefaultapp.azurecr.io!

 Once the system node pool has been deployed, we'll add the Intel SGX VM node pool to the cluster using an instance of the [DCSv3 series](https://learn.microsoft.com/en-us/azure/virtual-machines/dcv3-series).
 The name of the confidential node pool is `intelsgx`, which will be referenced in the Kuburnetes deployment manifest for scheduling our application pods.
-We'll enable cluster autoscaling on this node pool and set a minimum of 1 node and a maximum of 5 nodes.
+We'll enable cluster autoscaling for this node pool and set a minimum of 1 node and a maximum of 5 nodes.

 ```
 az aks nodepool add --resource-group $RG \